The RealReal Inc. (REAL) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for REAL is $2.41, which is $1.57 above than the current price.
+The average price predicted for The RealReal Inc. (REAL) by analysts is $2.41, which is $1.36 above the current market price.
 The public float for REAL is 94.75M, and at present, short sellers hold a 16.99% of that float.
-The average trading volume of REAL on May 16, 2023 was 3.17M shares.
+On May 19, 2023, the average trading volume of REAL was 3.27M shares.

 REAL’s Market Performance